mill1/SumOfThreeCubesSolver/README.md

 Next combination of arguments can result a large number of lines being generated in the output file:

-"print no solutions:true", "print from": missing, "print until": missing
+"print no solutions:true", "print from": missing AND/OR "print until": missing

 This combination leeds to a very large file when the arguments "start value" and "end value" cover a significant range.
 For example: "start value:-500", "end value:500" will result in 500³ + 500³ = 250.000.000 lines in the output file.